 The Lake Michigan coastline is dotted with many photographic beauties.
 Light houses being no exception.
-Join me on a 3 day 2 night tour on the Wisconsin side, May 5th -7th 2017 .
-Also 4 days and 3 nights on the Michigan side, June 9th -12th 2017.
+Here is your chance to visit some of the most iconic lighthouses in the Midwest!
+Each of them represents classic maritime architecture carried out in stone, brick or steel.
+Most can be shot from the beach.
+Join us on a 2 day 1 night workshop on the Wisconsin side, June 2rd & 3rd, 2018.
+Also 3 days and 2 nights on the Michigan side, July 20-22, 2018 .
 You will not only get to see these majestic structures but you will learn composition, exposure settings, and various shoot techniques, all while creating images that will look splended in any collection.

 For Wisconsin we will be starting off our adventure in Racine and work our way up into Door County.
 For Michigan we will be starting off in Benton Harbor and working our way up to Point Betsy.

-We are targeting 8 to 10 light houses and plan to spend about 2 hours at each location.
+We are targeting 5 to 10 light houses and plan to spend about 1-2 hours at each location.
 During each stop I will work with any and all participants willingly to assist, direct, and teach composition, and techniques.
 For this reason the workshop is limited to the first 10 people with a paid registration.
 We will start the day around 8 AM and finish around 5 PM.
-These are not hard times but good suggestions based not he group and the weather.
+These are not hard times but good suggestions based on the group and the weather.
 At some point during the day we will break for lunch.
-Each of the two nights we will be staying in a different hotel and will plan on dinner after check in.
+Each of the nights we will be staying in a different hotel and will plan on dinner after check in.
 Food is separate from the workshop fee and will be the responsibility of the participant.

 WHAT TO BRING